uh-dcm/news-article-collection-container/manifests/README.md

 # Manifests
 These are OpenShift/Kubernetes manifests to be used with Rahti.
 See rahti-guide.md in docs for a comprehensive starting guide for the initialization of the app in Rahti.
+The news-collection-complete.yaml is the general manifest users should copy and use.
+The guest.yaml is used when inviting other people to try the app through your Rahti project in their own separate environment.
+And as for the folders, as the names imply, manifests_components has component-specific manifests and manifests_playground has manifests for the playground deployment.